openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The following items are out of scope for the current version of this document, but might be added in future versions:

 * Trust Management refers to authorization of an Issuer to issue certain types of credentials, authorization of the Wallet to be issued certain types of credentials, authorization of the Verifier to receive certain types of credentials.
-Although X.509 PKI is extensively utilized in this profile, the methods for establishing trust or obtaining root certificates are out of the scope of this specification.
+Although X.509 PKI is extensively utilized in this profile, the methods for establishing trust or obtaining root certificates are out of the scope of this profile.
 * Protocol for presentation of Verifiable Credentials for offline use-cases, e.g. over BLE.

 # OpenID for Verifiable Credential Issuance